arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

 1. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by the lab.
 If you need to recall your credentials, type `creds`{{execute}} in the terminal.

-1. Navigate to the application's<a href="https://app.datadoghq.com/logs" target="_datadog">Logs</a> page to confirm logs are being captured.
+1. Navigate to the <a href="https://app.datadoghq.com/logs" target="_datadog">application's Logs page</a> to confirm logs are being captured.
 There isn't anything in particular you need to look for here, just confirm that the service `store-frontend` is being logged.

 1. Next, navigate to <a href="https://app.datadoghq.com/notebook" target="_datadog">Notebooks > New Notebook</a> to create a new notebook.